Max Gillman, “Income Tax Evasion: Tax Elasticity, Welfare, and Revenue”, International Tax and Public Finance. Latest Version here.

 New Papers Under Current Journal Review

-Max Gillman, Emrah Cevik and Sel Dibooglu, 2020, “Nominal Effects on Oil and Gold Prices in Low and High Volatility Markov Switching Regimes”.
+Max Gillman, Emrah Cevik and Sel Dibooglu, 2020, “Monetary Effects on Oil Prices, Gold Prices and USD Exchange Rates with Markov Switching Regimes”; revision resubmitted.

 Max Gillman, Tamas Csabafi, Ceri R. Davies, Michal Kejak, “Interest Rates with Optimal Inflation Tax Avoidance”.